judsonlmoore/judsonlmoore.com/_posts/travel/travel-tips/2016-10-26-phone-travel.markdown

 ---
-title:			5 Simple Tips to Prepare Your Phone for Travel
+title:			5 simple tips to prepare your phone for travel
 categories:		['travel tips']
+tags:
+  - iphone
 excerpt:		International phone travel can be expensive or even scary.
 Follow these best practices to ensure you get the most out of your phone and avoid extra charges.
 image:			/assets/images/2016/10/sim-cards-international-phone-travel.jpg
 ---